Bill has advanced degrees in education and political science. He has been a political science teacher for over 27 years.

 What about God?
 Well, we need not look to God as the source of truth.
 We not only perceive truth, but we also determine it (as opposed to just recognizing it).
 So, the boundary for truth is not the infinite, it is what appears reasonable to us as finite creatures.
 God exists—it would be difficult to explain the universe without him—but we through our reason (and later our experience) determine as selves what is true.
 At this point we are optimistic about this new life and discovery.
 Truth is not out there somewhere, it’s resident with us.

-Many of the rationalists did not realize it, but by making man and his reason the ground of truth was to relinquish the claim that truth was transcendent.
+Many of the rationalists did not realize it, but by making man and his reason the ground of truth, they relinquished the claim that truth was transcendent.
 After all, if each of us is a source of truth, we don’t have a uniform set of clear-and-distinct ideas.
 As the relativist historian Carl Becker once wrote “Everyman his Own Historian,” so now it was “Everyman His Own Truth.”
 God had been the subject; man was the object, the creature, but later, man became the subject and God became the object of our intellectual interest and curiosity.

 As for the men of the Enlightenment, someone aptly stated that...